PreethiTapati/Portfolio/planning/development-strategy.md

 ### CSS

-- add class section-skills to section
+- add class section-projects to section
-- add class title-skills to h3
+- add class title-projects to h3
-- add class images-skills
+- add class images-projects
+- make display flex in the main and class to the img

-## Contact
+## Contact me

 - As a user i want to see contact info and social media links.